Android Development

 Main Coroutine Features

-• Coroutines are not bound to a specific thread and can suspend code execution in one and resume in another.
+• Coroutines are not tied to specific threads and can suspend execution on one thread and resume on another.

-• Multiple coroutines can run on a single thread, with each having its own lifecycle, due to suspension functions, which doesn't block the thread where coroutine runs, and allow to start, pause and resume execution of a coroutine, within coroutine context.
+• Multiple coroutines can run on a single thread, each with its own lifecycle.
+Thanks to suspension functions, coroutines do not block the thread they run on, allowing them to start, pause, and resume within a coroutine context.

 Kotlin's Suspend Function